-Many parents discipline their teens by taking away their cell phones or screen time.
-Despite having once worked, they often don’t work after a while.
+Many parents discipline their teens by taking away their cell phone privileges, video games, or screen time, or giving them extra chores.
+Despite having once worked, these strategies often don’t work after a while.
 So how to discipline a teenager who doesn’t care about consequences?

 Consequences and Behaviorism